industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ```

 The consumer app exposes a web interface.
 Open the application's web page at `http://localhost:8081`.
 You should see temperature values which have been received via IDSCP.

+## Access ports from your machine

+To access docker container ports, make sure to uncomment the respective 'port' settings in the .yaml file (either consumer or provider side).